UNINETTSigma2/documentation/faq/README.md

 Go to [MAS](https://www.metacenter.no/user/reset/) and fill in your username.
 An activation key will be sent to you to the mobile number associated with your username.

+**NB: The same procedure is used when a password is expired and the user (aka you) need a new one.**

 ## I typed my password wrong several times, now it seems I can not log in.
 Has my account been closed?